-Chile peppers have been cultivated for more than 7,000 years, used extensively by the Incas and the Aztecs.
-Today, they are used by many ethnic groups in their daily cooking preparations.
-There are many varieties of fresh chile peppers: Yellow (or Caribe), Pasilla (or Poblano), Fresno-red and green, Habanero-assorted colors, Jalapeno, Anaheim-red and green, and Serrano, to name a few.
-Chile peppers get their heat from capsaicin, an oil in them that can burn your eyes and mouth.
+Chile peppers have been cultivated for more than 7,000 years, and were used extensively by the Incas and Aztecs.
+Today they are used by many ethnic groups in their daily cooking.
+There are several varieties of fresh chile peppers: yellow (or caribe), pasilla (or poblano), red and green Fresno, Habanero, Jalapeño, Anaheim, and Serrano, to name a few.
+Chile peppers get their heat from ‘capsaicin’, oil that can burn your eyes and mouth.
 The hottest of these mentioned is the habanero chile, which is off the heat scale in comparison to the others.
-Generally, the smaller the chile, the hotter the bite.
-Also, when preparing chiles, if you remove the seeds and pith, the chile will be milder.
+A general rule of thumb is, the smaller the chile, the hotter the bite.
+Also, when preparing chiles, if you remove the seeds and ribs, the chile will be milder.
 We also suggest wearing gloves and use caution not to touch your eyes.

 To peel pearl onions, blanch them in boiling water, and then plunge them into cold water.
 Cut off the root end, and squeeze the onion out of the skin.
 It is very simple and easy for such a delicious treat.
 Pearls should be stored in a cool dry place, just as you would a large onion.
 They are very low calorie, and very low sodium with some iron and vitamin C.

-Melissa's boiler onions are considered a dry onion (mature onion), harvested when their inner flesh is juicy and covered with a dry papery skin.
-Melissa’s Boiler Onions are available in white, red and gold.
-These versatile onions are about the size of a golf ball and impart a sweet, pungent flavor.
+Melissa's boiler onions are considered a dry onion (mature onion) harvested when their inner flesh is juicy and is covered with a dry papery skin.
+Melissa’s Boiler Onions are available in white, red, and gold.
+These versatile onions are about one inch in diameter and impart a sweet, pungent flavor.
 They can be cooked as a side dish and are favored for use in pickling and stews.
 Boiler onions are available year-round.
 They are perfect for summer grilling and holiday dishes.
-Delicious in salads, soups, main dishes or barbecued on skewers...
+Delicious in salads, soups, main dishes or barbecued on skewers.

 Melissa’s Boiler Onions should be firm, with dry, papery skins.
 Store whole dry onions in a cool, dry place with good air circulation for up to two months.
 Once cut, tightly wrap any unused onion in plastic, refrigerate and use within a few days.